antoniokrsoski/EDAN40/README.md

-This is a repository to store all the code for the course EDAN40 in one place.
+This is a repository to store all the code for the course EDAN40.

-Test